From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Introduction

 In summary, we make the following contributions:

-\begin{itemize} \item We provide a novel framework for a precise theoretical and empirical study of Mamba's ICL via random Markov chains (\prettyref{sec:markov_background}). \looseness=-1 \item Capitalizing our framework, we uncover the surprising fact that the convolution mechanism plays a pivotal role in Mamba's learning abilities (\prettyref{sec:empirical}).\looseness=-1 \item Building upon these insights, we characterize the representational capacity of single-layer Mamba and demonstrate that it can represent the optimal Laplacian smoothing estimator for first-order processes (\prettyref{sec:theory}).\looseness=-1 \item We demonstrate the generality of our findings on non-Markovian data and illustrate the fundamental role of convolution even on complex language-modeling tasks (\prettyref{sec:beyond}). \end{itemize}
+\begin{itemize} \item Leveraging the Markov-ICL framework, we uncover the surprising fact that even a single-layer Mamba learns the optimal in-context estimator for all Markov orders (\prettyref{fig:estimators}).
+Intriguingly, convolution plays a pivotal role, more so than gating and non-linear activation, in this learning ability (\prettyref{sec:empirical}).\looseness=-1 \item Towards explaining this phenomenon, we characterize the representational capacity of single-layer Mamba and show, both theoretically and empirically, how it represents the optimal in-context estimator for any finite-state first-order processes, through an intricate interplay of convolution, selectivity and recurrence.
+Further, we provide fundamental limits for higher-order processes (\prettyref{sec:theory}). \looseness=-1 \item We demonstrate the generality of our findings on non-Markovian data and illustrate the fundamental role of convolution even on complex language-modeling tasks (\prettyref{sec:beyond}). \end{itemize}